Programs and Services

 Inglis House is recognized as a “Center of Excellence in Long-term Care” by the National Multiple Sclerosis Society for its excellent clinical care and quality of life programs for people with physical disabilities — one of only 10 organizations in the country to receive this important designation.

-Inglis is one of eight residential facilities throughout the United States that offers such highly specialized, long-term care for people with physical disabilities.
+Inglis is one of seven residential facilities throughout the United States that offers such highly specialized, long-term care for people with physical disabilities.